reload/jenkins-drupal-template/.phrozn/entries/index.markdown

 >
 > <cite>Sebastian Bergmann and contributors, <a href="http://jenkins-php.org/">Template for Jenkins Jobs for PHP Projects</a></cite>

+The goals of the Jenkins job template for PHP projects also holds true for Drupal projects.
+However Drupal has it's own idiosyncrasies so tools and metrics differ.

-The goal of this project is to provide a standard Jenkins job template for Drupal projects.
+This project aims to provide a standard Jenkins job template for Drupal projects.

 ## Required Jenkins Plugins
 You need to install the following plugins for Jenkins: